 Conferment of Award(s)

-4.3 Business Directors are responsible for advising Academic Board that students have met the requirements for a qualification to be awarded.
+4.3 The Academic Registrar is responsible for advising Academic Board that students have met the requirements for a qualification to be awarded.

 4.4 Northland Polytechnic’s degrees and diplomas shall be awarded by resolution of the Northland Polytechnic Council.

 4.5 Northland Polytechnic’s certificates shall be awarded by resolution of the Academic Board.

 4.6 Northland Polytechnic’s record of attainment and record of attendance shall be approved by the Director Outcomes or Programme Leader.

 4.7 Awards and results may be withheld if the student has an outstanding debt with Northland Polytechnic.

 5.1 The Chief Executive may refuse admission to any person who is deemed unsuitable under the provisions of The Act and amendments.

 5.2 Any person intending to enrol must provide evidence of meeting the entry requirements of the programme of study in which they wish to enrol.